soundpress/RulesOfNYC/docs/c27/index.rst

    (1) Within a reasonable time after the conclusion of the hearing, the administrative law judge issues a written report, including proposed findings of fact and conclusions of law, and recommendation as to the order.

-   (2) In cases brought under labor law articles eight and nine and New York City administrative code Section 19-142, the administrative law judge forwards the report and recommendation to the Comptroller for consideration and the Comptroller issues an order.
+   (2) In cases brought under labor law articles eight and nine and New York City Administrative Code § 19-142, the administrative law judge forwards the report and recommendation to the Comptroller for consideration and the Comptroller issues an order.

-   (3) In cases brought under real property tax law Sections 421-a (8), (16)(h), and (17)(g), the administrative law judge forwards the report and recommendation to the New York City department of housing preservation and development for consideration and that agency issues an order.
+   (3) In cases brought under real property tax law § 421-a(8), (16)(h), and (17)(g), the administrative law judge forwards the report and recommendation to the New York City department of housing preservation and development for consideration and that agency issues an order.

-   (4) In cases brought under New York city administrative code Section 6-109, the administrative law judge forwards the report and recommendation to the contracting agency for consideration, and the contracting agency issues an order.
+   (4) In cases brought under New York City Administrative Code § 6-109, the administrative law judge forwards the report and recommendation to the contracting agency for consideration, and the contracting agency issues an order.

 (e) Order.

-   (1) In cases brought under labor law articles eight and nine and New York City administrative code Section 19-142, the Comptroller may, on his or her own initiative or on application duly made, on notice to all parties: (i) request further information or briefing on any relevant issue or (ii) provide copies of any recalculation of Prevailing Wages and Supplements underpayment, interest and civil penalty, and request comments from the parties to the hearing before issuing an order.
+   (1) In cases brought under labor law articles eight and nine and New York City Administrative Code § 19-142, the Comptroller may, on his or her own initiative or on application duly made, on notice to all parties: (i) request further information or briefing on any relevant issue or (ii) provide copies of any recalculation of Prevailing Wages and Supplements underpayment, interest and civil penalty, and request comments from the parties to the hearing before issuing an order.
 Such request and any responses are part of the record.

-   (2) In cases brought under labor law articles eight and nine and New York City administrative code Section 19-142, the Comptroller may adopt, reject or modify the administrative law judge’s report and recommendation when issuing an order; such order is to be based exclusively upon the record as a whole, including facts of which official notice has been taken.
+   (2) In cases brought under labor law articles eight and nine and New York City Administrative Code § 19-142, the Comptroller may adopt, reject or modify the administrative law judge’s report and recommendation when issuing an order; such order is to be based exclusively upon the record as a whole, including facts of which official notice has been taken.

    (3) The Bureau files the order of the Comptroller and serves a notice of filing, with copy of the order, on every party.